 Pictures, Objectification, and Liberation

 One side effect of my self-alienation was that, generally speaking, I always hated my pictures.
 They were a vivid reminder to me of how I failed to measure up to impossible beauty standards.
-Luckily, my husband is an amazing man who is extremely body positive and has always been aware of the harmful pressure the media places on women.
+Luckily, my husband is an amazing man who is extremely body positive.
+He has always been aware of the harmful pressure the media places on women.

 Years ago, after observing the constant pressure I placed upon myself and the self-loathing it caused, my husband said, “You need to stop looking at women’s fitness magazines.
 You are beautiful, and those magazines have unrealistic beauty standards.”
 He would constantly remind me that women of all shapes and sizes and all types of appearances are beautiful.